Skip to content

 • Re-run the load devices command

-• Devices skipped during loading with “No mapping found for device type”
+If devices are skipped during loading with “No mapping found for device type”, create the missing mapping:

 Terminal window